?

 Too many of these acids and the taste of your coffee will be altered significantly.
 Too little of them, and your coffee won’t taste like much.
 If you suffer from digestive issues or acid reflux, choosing a less acidic coffee variety might help make the experience more comfortable.

 Choosing dark roasts that come from lower regions is a good starting point.
 Caffeine levels also affect the acidity of your brew, so by choosing a darker roast you will be left with a smoother, less intense brew.
-The roasting time is a huge factor in determining the flavor profile of a coffee: lighter roasts tend to have more chlorogenic acids (full of antioxidants and acidity), whilst darker roasts tend to have more quinic acids.
+The roasting time is a huge factor in determining the flavour profile of a coffee: lighter roasts tend to have more chlorogenic acids (full of antioxidants and acidity), whilst darker roasts tend to have more quinic acids.

 The location of origin of your coffee also plays an important role; coffees with naturally lower acidic levels usually come from Brazil, India, Hawaii, and the Caribbean.
 Always check your labels before buying coffee—some also go through a process to reduce acidity, an interesting option for those more negatively affected by the acidity in coffee.